russellpwirtz/textgen_websearch/README.md

 > `--extension textgen_websearch`

 ## Start extension
-- Restart textgen-webui to enable extension
+- Restart `text-generation-webui` to enable extension

 ## Examples:
 `What should I wear for a short hike? google: Antartica weather tomorrow`